ayushgupta1357/AI_Chatbot_Jarvis/README.md

 # AI_ASSISTANT_JARVIS
-This is a Python Project of an AI chatbot Jarvis
+This is a Python Project of an AI ASSISTANT Jarvis